thoughtbot/ios-on-rails/book/iOS/viewing_with_the_event_view_controller.md

 ### Showing a Callout for an Event

-Since we want to place event objects as pins on a `MKMapView`, we need to make sure our `HUMEvent` class conform to the `<MKAnnotation>` protocol.
+Since we want to place event objects as pins on a `MKMapView`, we need to make sure our `HUMEvent` class conforms to the `<MKAnnotation>` protocol.
 We already declared the required property, `coordinate`, which corresponds to where the pin is placed.
 Now we can set the text in the pin's callout view.

 Check the `HUMEvent` `@interface` to confirm that it conforms to this protocol.